Rohit-Agarwal-Khitchdee/EngagementManager/README.md

     Press Escape to exit the app.
     Then relaunch the app.
 You should be back where you left off.
-    Close all open fns and the sub-block.
+    Close all open fns and the sub-blocks.
 PgUp.
     You're back at the app's start-screen.

 4. Inside Modal -- Modes of Operation and User Intents